 Was there any particular requirement or expectation from the director regarding the shots?

-This time they made an extra request on camera language, which made me very pleased.
+This time they made an extra request on visual grammar, which made me very pleased.
 Since this is a movie, we should let the camera tell the story rather than merely document it.
 For instance, in a multi-scene act of a rendezvous of two foreign Party members, I deliberately put the focus on the background, so that the foreground of the men would appear imaginary from all angles, conveying a sense of secrecy and danger.
 I was very excited to see the outcome!
-(Of course, we also shot a fully focused back-up version.)
+(Of course, we also shot a fully focused backup version.)
 I am very satisfied with this method as it really makes me feel that everything technicality provides is all in the service of stories and emotions – under such premises, there is no absolute right or wrong technique.

 What were some main considerations in the preparatory work of filming?